vault27/Foundation/paloalto.md

 - To change only parameter we can configure firewall directly and do not use force during pushing on panorama
 - We can use variables, for example to configure different IP addresses in one template stack
 - 1024 template stacks max
+- When you commit and push you cannot choose template, you can choose Stack or device....

 It is **impossible** to configure with templates: